Sarah and the Safe Word: Genre, influences, and evolution

 Musically, the band marries the aforementioned influences with elements of punk rock, pop punk, emo, gothic rock, chamber pop, post-hardcore, rock and roll, 1920s jazz and swing, garage rock, bluegrass, gospel, and Latin music.
 Their sound is most commonly compared to Panic! at the Disco (particularly their debut album), My Chemical Romance, and The Dresden Dolls, as well as Creeper, Gogol Bordello, and The World/Inferno Friendship Society, and musicals like The Rocky Horror Picture Show and The Nightmare Before Christmas.
 Rose has acknowledged the first three acts as personal influences, alongside metal bands like Linkin Park and The Chariot, post-hardcore acts like Thursday and The Receiving End of Sirens, punk bands like NOFX and Rancid, jazz artists like Ella Fitzgerald, and pop artists like Fleetwood Mac, Elton John, The Doobie Brothers, Spice Girls, NSYNC, and Matchbox Twenty.
-Rose spent summers in New Orleans growing up, where they were exposed to jazz and Cajun music, and they played in pop punk bands before Sarah and the Safe Word.
+Rose spent summers in New Orleans growing up, where she was exposed to jazz and Cajun music, and she played in pop punk bands before Sarah and the Safe Word.
 Dietrich, meanwhile, cites bands like The Smashing Pumpkins and Blind Guardian that "create unique worlds with their studio production", as well as Bad Religion, The Germs, Black Sabbath, and The Beatles.
 Band members come from classical, jazz, blues, heavy metal, hip hop, and Mariachi backgrounds.

 The band's signature sound began to develop on Strange Doings in the Night, which saw them exploring theatricality with strings, horns, keyboards, upright bass, and accordion with the help of local musicians.
 During the recording process they expanded from three members to six; Rose has jokingly compared the group's large and eccentric lineup to Slipknot and the Dave Matthews Band.
 On the album, the title track combines pop punk and classical elements a la Dresden Dolls, "Pill Pusher" is a hard rock track reminiscent of Jimmy Eat World, and closer "D.K.Y." is a dark folk song with a violin solo.